-On December 19, 1882, the property known as Baker’s Haulover was purchased from the State of Florida by Ezra T. Field and Frank Osborn.
+On December 19, 1882, the property known as Baker’s Haulover was purchased from the State of Florida by Elnathan T. Field and Ezra Osborn.
 The land is located on the north end of Miami Beach, between the cities of Bal Harbour and Sunny Isles.

 Field and Osborn acquired land up and down the future Miami Beach for a coconut plantation.
 The duo paid from seventy-five cents to one dollar and twenty-five cents per acre for the Baker’s Haulover land.